KRohrmeier/TheArtOfWords/DevelopmentJournal.md

 [Time Log](src/main/resources/TimeLog.md)

 Oh, there'll be words, alright.
-Probably R-rated (at least NC-17).
+I may have opinions.
 You've been warned.

 ## February 19